Key Takeaways

 One Framework, Global Compliance

-NIST alignment is not just an American compliance strategy.
-It is a global compliance accelerator.
-The framework's structural alignment with international standards means that a single NIST investment creates partial readiness across multiple jurisdictions — a powerful efficiency argument for multinational organizations navigating the proliferating regulatory landscape.
+NIST alignment is a global compliance accelerator.
+The framework's structural alignment with international standards means that a single NIST investment creates partial readiness across multiple jurisdictions: a powerful efficiency argument for multinational organizations navigating the proliferating regulatory landscape.

 NIST → EU AI Act: 60-70% Foundation

 Analysis by GLACIS and the EC Council indicates that organizations already implementing NIST AI RMF have approximately 60 to 70% of the foundation needed for EU AI Act compliance.
-NIST's GOVERN, MAP, MEASURE, and MANAGE functions align meaningfully with EU AI Act Articles 9 through 17.
-The critical gaps — specific conformity assessments, CE marking requirements, 72-hour incident reporting timelines, explicit penalties up to 35 million EUR or 7% of global turnover, prohibited practices classification, and high-risk system categorization — require EU-specific work, but the structural foundation transfers.
+NIST's GOVERN, MAP, MEASURE, and MANAGE functions align meaningfully with the EU AI Act's high-risk obligations in Articles 9 through 15.
+The critical gaps (specific conformity assessments, CE marking requirements, 72-hour incident reporting timelines, and high-risk system categorization, each carrying penalties up to EUR 15 million or 3% of global turnover under Art.
+99(4)) require EU-specific work, but the structural foundation transfers.
+A separate, harsher tier applies to Article 5's prohibited practices, up to EUR 35 million or 7% of turnover under Art.
+99(3); NIST alignment does not address that prohibited-practices classification question at all, since it falls outside NIST's risk-management scope entirely.
 For organizations that have already invested in NIST alignment, the incremental cost of EU AI Act compliance is substantially lower than starting from scratch.
 For a detailed guide, see The EU AI Act: A Strategic Guide for Business Leaders.

 NIST → ISO/IEC 42001: Official Crosswalk